Difference Between Adam Smith and Karl Marx

 Main Differences Between Adam Smith and Karl Marx

-1. Adam Smith was an economist from Scotland and he was born in the year 1723 whereas Karl Marx was an economist born in Germany in 1818.
+1. Adam Smith was an economist from Scotland, and was born in 1723 whereas Karl Marx was an economist born in Germany in 1818.

-3. According to Smith, workers are constantly looking for the greatest job and salaries, whereas, Marx claims that a labor wage war could easily break down our society which could lead to the economy’s demise.
+3. According to Smith, workers are constantly looking for the greatest job and salaries.
+In contrast, Marx claims that a labour wage war could easily break down our society which could lead to the economy’s demise.

 4. Smith believed in the freedom of everyone by using any capitalistic approach whereas Karl believed in individual freedom.